 Appeals must be made within 2 months of the date of the demand notice which is being appealed.

-To appeal please write to our business rates team and address your letter to the Director of Business Services.
+To appeal please email our business rates team at firstname.lastname@example.org and address your email to the Director of Business Services.

 You or your representative must sign your appeal and it must contain: